adamw/website/content/_index.md

       link: "/projects"
       description: I've worked on many projects over the years, but this is the one I'm most proud of.
 Many of them are open source.
 contact:
-  title: Get in touch
-  description: I’m would love to hear from you.
   image: images/contact.png

 ---